 ABOUT THE SHOW

-Democracy: An American Musical features twenty original songs, totaling approximately 95 minutes of music.
-Each song is preceded by a short introductory monologue, adding up to about 25 minutes of spoken content.
-With a 15-minute intermission, the full performance runs approximately 2 hours and 15 minutes from curtain up to curtain down.
+Democracy: An American Musical features twenty original songs, totaling approximately 90 minutes of music.
+Each song is preceded by a short introductory monologue, adding up to about 20 minutes of spoken content.
+The goal is not only to engage and entertain, but to reach audiences on an emotional level with a non-partisan message: we cannot take democracy for granted, and to inspire community dialogue, reflection, and meaningful political and social action to support and defend democracy.
 This show breaks away from traditional musical theater structure.
 There’s no conventional storyline or plot.
 Instead, the production is unified by a single powerful theme: Democracy.

 The “characters” in the show are not fictional roles, but representations of real people.
 They are simply identified as THE PEOPLE.
 There are no dialogues between characters; instead, all monologues and songs are delivered directly to the audience.
-The traditional “fourth wall” isn’t just broken—it’s completely removed.
+The traditional “fourth wall” isn’t just broken—it’s eliminated!
+This show is designed to be "do-able" with little technical requirements beyond basic lighting and sound reinforcement and can be performed with as few as four singers although 8-12 are recommended.

 Act I: People centers on who this story is truly about—me, you, our families, friends, neighbors, and the countless individuals who make up the fabric of our country.